Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai duck with noodles (ก๋วยเตี๋ยวเป็ด) is my wife’s favorite…

-WHERE TO FIND: My wife swears the best hawker stand for duck noodles can be found inside Or Tor Gor Market.
+Where to Eat it: My wife swears the best hawker stand for duck noodles can be found inside Or Tor Gor Market.
 But I have to get a picture of the specific shop she likes so you can find it too.
-But it’s the only shop selling duck noodles.
+But it’s the only shop selling duck noodles in this popular Thai food center.

 The broth is rich coming from the duck’s bones and fat.
 With some traditional Thai and Chinese spices and herbs mixed in, this is one satisfying comfort food you’ll enjoy.